Tristan-Eye9/PG-takehome/README.md

 - queries the intraday data for last month

+    - Important note regarding API tiers: AlphaVantage free tier only provides around 2 days of data to look at(outputsize=compact).
+    This logic should work for any range between 2 days and the 2 months that the premium key might allow.
+For this submission, I think the logic demonstrates that it would scale up appropriately with a whole month.

 - assume the data is updated every 15 minutes

 - groups by the day